LamsyA/Asset-marketplace/README.md

 2. `buyAsset`: Allows users to buy an asset by providing the asset ID and sending the required payment.
 The asset status changes to "PAID," and ownership transfers to the buyer.

-3. `refund`: Allows the buyer of an asset to request a refund.
-The contract owner has the authority to approve the refund, releasing the asset back to the original seller.
+3. `refund`: Allows the buyer of an asset to request a refund.  releasing the asset back to the original seller.

 4. `Probe`: Allows the contract owner to put an asset on hold, making it unavailable for buying or selling.